 We think the llamas take the proverbial cake when it comes to showstoppers.
 Where else can you watch Llama Limbo, see llamas in costume, and watch these majestic creatures make their way through obstacle courses?
 Experience what promises to be a banner day at the ag barns on August 23.

 These are just a few of the animal shows and displays we are looking forward to at this year’s Fair.
 Other animal highlights include a day at the pig races (pictured), the Youth Sheep Show on August 24, and a tour through the rabbits and cavies barn.

 Credit: Simon Wheeler, NYS Fair

-This special day kicks off August 23 when the Great New York State Fair honors the LGBT community with a morning flag-raising ceremony.
+This special day kicks off August 23 when the Great New York State Fair honors the LGBTQ community with a morning flag-raising ceremony.
 This year’s event commemorates the 50th anniversary of the Stonewall Riots, as well as WorldPride 2019.
-Festivities include a keynote address by Martin Davis, who participated in the Stonewall Riots 50 years ago, as well as performances in the Empire Theater, and LGBT participation in the parade at 6 pm.
-Stop by the LGBT Pride Month exhibit in the Expo Center.
+Festivities include a keynote address by Martin Davis, who participated in the Stonewall Riots 50 years ago, as well as performances in the Empire Theater, and LGBTQ participation in the parade at 6 pm.
+Stop by the LGBTQ Pride Month exhibit in the Expo Center.
 August 23

 Empire State Trail Gateway